suyashcjoshi/My-Magical-Pet-AndroidDevChallenge/README.md

 # Tell us how you plan on bringing it to life.
 Project Plan :

-Technologies :
+Technologies & Sample Code :

-	1. Media Pipe by Google to build Android Model for Hand Tracking that will be used to interact with the Pet : https://github.com/suyashjoshi/mediapipe
+1. Media Pipe (TensorFlow Lite) by Google to build Android Model for Hand Tracking that will be used to interact with the Pet : https://github.com/suyashjoshi/mediapipe

-	2. Google MLKit : Leveraging TensorFlow Lite for doing on device ML inference
-	2. ARCore (Android SDK)
+2. ARCore (Android SDK & Sceneform) : AR is the main User Experience and I will be leveraing AR Core Android SDK and SceneForm fraemwork to create AR Experience for this app https://developers.google.com/ar/develop/java/quickstart

 3. Audio & Speech Recogniton : Audio is a big driver in order to create immersive experiences, the visual creates will not only produce sound but users will also be able to speak to them using natural langauge.
 I will be leveraging this project to train the model and use Speech Recognition https://github.com/tensorflow/examples/tree/master/lite/examples/speech_commands/android

 (1) any potential sample code you’ve already written, (2) a list of the ways you could use Google’s help, (3) as well as the timeline on how you plan on bringing it to life by May 1, 2020.

-Refrences:

-1. Google

 # Tell us about you.

- A great idea is just one part of the equation; we also want to learn a bit more about you.
-Share with us some of your other projects so we can get an idea of how we can assist you with your project.
+I have been a full time software developer for about 10 years now and bring background in Android, Web and Deep Learning technologies.
+Previously I've also been invited to speak on State of Mobile AR at MIT : and on Deep Learning for Java Developers :

+I'm very excited to take part in this cahllenge and build this app and make it open source as later use it as teaching project for other developers.